Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/08-dsp-library/README.md

 ![Vitis Analyzer Graph](images/DSPLib_tutorial_part_1_Vitis_Analyzer_Graph.png)

 Selecting **Array** on the navigation bar shows the physical implementation of the design on the AI Engine array.
-Here you can see the PLIO interfaces in pink, the AI Engine tile that implements the kernel in blue, and the ping pong buffers in purple.
+Here you can see the PLIO interfaces in pink, the AI Engine tile that implements the kernel in blue, and the ping-pong buffers in purple.
 Note the kernel is located in tile (18,0), which was specified in `fir_filter.h`.
-Clicking on the components on the diagram will take you to the appropriate tab below which provides a description of the element.
-Conversely you can select the various element tabs (Kernels / I/O / Buffers / Ports / Nets / Tiles / Interface Channels) and click on a component to see where it is located on the array.
+Clicking on the components on the diagram takes you to the appropriate tab below, which provides a description of the element.
+Conversely, you can select the various element tabs (Kernels / I/O / Buffers / Ports / Nets / Tiles / Interface Channels) and click on a component to see where it is located on the array.

 ![Vitis Analyzer Array](images/DSPLib_tutorial_part_1_Vitis_Analyzer_Array.png)

 You can select the other entries on the navigation bar to see additional implementation details.

-When you are done examining the design, click **File -> Close Window**
+When you are done examining the design, click **File -> Close Window**.

 ### Running the Design through Simulation

-We can now run the simulation for this AI Engine application.
-In order to get a runtime trace of this simulation we need to specify it to the simulator.
+You can now run the simulation for this AI Engine application.
+To get a runtime trace of this simulation, specify it to the simulator.
 Add the following flag (`--dump-vcd=sim`) in the command belonging to the `aiesim` rule:
 ```MAKEFILE
 aiesim:
 	aiesimulator --pkg-dir=$(AIE_OUT_DIR) --dump-vcd=sim
 ```

-Type `make aiesim` to run the AI Engine simulation, and it will automatically generate the trace of this simulation stored in the file **sim.vcd**.
+Type `make aiesim` to run the AI Engine simulation, and it automatically generates the trace of this simulation stored in the file **sim.vcd**.